 ■ Can I submit a first-time application for DACA?

 If you have never had DACA before, you may not submit an application now.
-Only people who have had DACA at some point in the past can submit a renewal application.
+Only people who have had DACA at some point in the past may submit a renewal application.

-On June 22, the government submitted a new DACA-termination memorandum to the court.
-The memorandum, which is from U.S. Department of Homeland Security (DHS) secretary Kirstjen Neilsen, restates DHS’s rationale for ending the DACA program.
-Then on August 17, the court in DC issued an order that partially stays its previous order that the DACA program be fully reinstated.
+On June 22, 2018, the government submitted a new DACA-termination memorandum to the court.
+The memorandum, which is from former Secretary of Homeland Security Kirstjen Nielsen, restates the Department of Homeland Security’s (DHS’s) rationale for ending the DACA program.
+Then on August 17, 2018, the court in DC issued an order that partially stays its previous order that the DACA program be fully reinstated.
 (A stay is a court order that halts further legal proceedings or the enforcement of orders in a case until the stay is either removed or made permanent.)
+This halted the parts of the order that would have allowed for first-time applications and advance parole applications to be accepted.

 This means that, for now, USCIS is still not accepting either first-time applications for DACA or applications from DACA recipients for advance parole.